 Description of a baby kick count tracker

-It is important to make an easy description of the fetal kick count tracker to the mother because she is the one filling that form out.
-We are basically interested in knowing the duration a baby takes to give ten kicks to her mother according to the American Congress of Obstetricians and Gynecologists (ACOG).
+It is important to give an easy description of the fetal kick count tracker to the mother because she is the one filling that form out.
+We are interested in knowing the duration a baby takes to give ten kicks to her mother according to the American Congress of Obstetricians and Gynecologists (ACOG).

-- Mention the starting date and the pregnancy week.
+• Mention the starting date and the pregnancy week.

-- Every day of the week, she notices this time and writes it down under the specific day.
+• Every day of the week, she notices this time and writes it down under the specific day.

-- She fills in all the weeks given by her doctor and at the end of the chart tells her doctor.
+• She fills in all the weeks given by her doctor and, at the end of the chart, tells her doctor.